Israel warns more than 1 million people to evacuate northern Gaza

 Within hours of the order, Israel faced opposition, both from Hamas and on the international stage.
 "The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences," the U.N. said.

+Human Rights Watch said the roads are rubble, fuel is scarce, and the main hospital is in the evacuation zone, making it difficult for people to leave and head south.

-Added Jan Egeland, Secretary General of the Norwegian Refugee Council: "The Israeli military demand that 1.2 million civilians in northern Gaza relocate to its south within 24 hours, absent of any guarantees of safety or return, would amount to the war crime of forcible transfer.
-It must be reversed."
+Jan Egeland, secretary general of the Norwegian Refugee Council, said the Israeli military demanding that over 1 million civilians in northern Gaza relocate to its south, "absent of any guarantees of safety or return, would amount to the war crime of forcible transfer."

 UNRWA, the U.N. agency for Palestinian refugees, said early Friday on the social media site X that it had moved its operations center and international staff to the southern part of Gaza.